2004 Ironman Triathlon World Championship Photo Essay

 With the second fastest swim and bike splits, Nina starts the run with a commanding lead and never looks back.

 Nina Kraft, Cameron Brown of New Zealand and Clas Björling of Sweden ran together through most of the Natural Energy Labs section.
+They are just about to reach the arch before the right turn onto Queen K.

 It’s a long day, but it’s catered.